Phylogenetics-Brown-BIOL1425/bayes_intro/readme.md

     rb GTR_GammaEmpty.Rev

 In Tracer, open the `.log` files from this run and the GTR run above.
 Compare the parameter estimates.
 How do the data (in the previous analysis) change the posteriors relative to running without data (in this analysis)?
+Yet again, they are quite similar.
+The path taken by the two runs follows slightly different shapes, but the resulting parameters are still highly similar to one another.
 Because there is a flat prior on the trees, there is a very large number of bipartitions in the posterior.
 We therefore don't bother creating a `.tree` file.